BenYemini/FantasyTeamCreator/README.md

 G.Martinelli Silva , total grade is: 13.19
 ````
 **We can see that the left budget is very small and our team is pretty good!!**.
-(This team was built just before Game-Week 11)
+(This team was built just before Game-Week 11 - and made 51 Round Points!).
 ## Main Classes
 ### FantasyTeamCreator